tomeichlersmith/ldmx-dimuon/outside-ldmx-sw/README.md

 In addition, this denv uses the LDMX container image so the results are for the specific version of Geant4 built there.

-Inside the denv, we have a few pre-defined aliases (in `.bash_aliases`) that make the compiling and running a bit more ergonomic.
-After cloning this repository, one could enter the denv and `run` this project to start calculating cross sections.
+Similar to ldmx-sw, we use [just](https://just.systems/man/en/) to share command recipets.
+If you don't want to install `just`, you can view the [justfile](justfile) for the specific commands referenced by name.
 ```
-denv
+just init # once per machine, defines the denv
+just config build # configures the build and compiles the code
-xsec-calc -h
+just xsec-calc -h # run xsec-calc (prints help)
-simulate -h
+just simulate -h # run simulation (prints help)
 ```

 ## References